Matex600/Battle-of-Grunwald/README.md

 ![Desktop Test 2](assets/documents/lighthouse-desktop-final.png)

-Mobile Test 2
+Mobile Test 3

 ![Mobile Test 2](assets/documents/lighthouse-mobile-final.png)

-The changes implemented above have helped to increase the performance of mobile considerably.
+The changes implemented above have helped to increase the performance of mobile considerably, after a family member noticed text on the home page was not aligning on his device I implemented fixes to my media queries and resolved the issue.
+I re-tested on lighthouse and my changes yielded a higher score on performance.

+After all of these changes the desktop test stayed the same.

 ### Devices